Spiders are creepy crawlers found anywhere, from deserts to jungles and even homes.

 6. Funnel-Web Spider

-The funnel-web spider is one of the largest Australian spiders and also one of the most poisonous types of spiders.
+The funnel-web spider is one of the largest Australian spiders and one of the most poisonous spiders.
 They build a silken web up to 2 m across, about 30 cm deep, and their body length ranges from 10–20 mm.

-The name “funnel-webs” refers to the fact that the abdomen of the female contains a long, tubular silk cocoon in which she lays her eggs.
+The name “funnel webs” refers to the female’s abdomen containing a long, tubular silk cocoon in which she lays her eggs.

 These spiders live throughout temperate regions of the world, including Africa, Asia, Australasia, Europe, and North America.
 In addition to being known for their neurotoxic venom, some species are notable for their vast size.